HivanA98/DataScience-BinarAcademy/README.md

 - Combinations from member team in to one repository,
 - Where it's include Neural Network, LSTM, Flask and Swagger, and the PPT for presentation.

-- The source is here: https://github.com/Ridzan12/24001074-18-Team_4-Analisis_Data_berdasarkan_Sentimen-Platinum
+The original source is here: https://github.com/Ridzan12/24001074-18-Team_4-Analisis_Data_berdasarkan_Sentimen-Platinum

 ##
 Library: